-How Elizabeth II became ‘the’ Queen to the world as Britain’s power waned
+How Elizabeth II became ‘The’ Queen to the world as Britain’s power waned

-The million-mile monarch: How Elizabeth II became ‘the’ Queen to the world even as Britain’s power waned
+The million-mile monarch: How Elizabeth II became ‘The’ Queen to the world as Britain’s power waned

-Despite Royal controversies, the rise of anti-colonialist movements and the demise of empire, the Queen managed to maintain her position as the most recognisable and, arguably, popular ruler in modern history.
+Despite royal controversies, despite resistance to and criticism of the British monarchy, the rise of anti-colonialist movements and the demise of the empire, the Queen managed to maintain her position as the most recognisable ruler in modern history.
 Whether monarchist or republican, no one can deny that she has had an immense impact internationally.

 That was only highlighted by the massive global response and outpouring of grief over the news of her passing on Thursday.
-French President Emmanuel Macron summed it up succinctly saying: “To you, she was your Queen.
-To us she was The Queen”.
+President Emmanuel Macron of France summed it up succinctly by saying: “To you, she was your Queen.
+To us she was ‘The’ Queen”.
 Brazil’s government even declared three days of official mourning in her honour.

 Join our new commenting forum